-Teresa Scassa is Canada Research Chair in Information Law at the University of Ottawa.
+This post is cross-posted with permission from Teresa Scassa, from her personal blog.
+Scassa is the Canada Research Chair in Information Law at the University of Ottawa.

-If you have thoughts or questions about the article, get in touch with Drew Bush, Geothink’s digital journalist, at email@example.com.
+If you have thoughts or questions about this article, get in touch with Drew Bush, Geothink’s digital journalist, at email@example.com.